 - Delegated admin permissions to each of your clients' Office 365 tenants through your own Office 365 admin portal, rather than direct logins to their admin portals

-- Sign in to your Office 365 Account.
+- Log in to your Office 365 Account.

-- On the left hand sidebar, expand Admin centers and select Azure Active Directory.
+- In the left-hand sidebar, click Admin centers > Azure Active Directory.

 You will need to add API access to complete the application.
 The APIs you need are Windows Azure Active Directory, which is automatically added when you create the application, and Microsoft Graph.